papachristoumarios/papachristoumarios.github.io/index.md

 I am an Assitant Professor of Information Systems in the [W. P. Carey School of Business](https://wpcarey.asu.edu/) at Arizona State University.
 I work on the economics of networks, exploring their roles within large-scale social and information systems, and understanding their wider societal implications.
 I am also affiliated with [W. P. Carey's Center for AI and Data Analytics Center](https://aida.wpcarey.asu.edu/).

+I hold a Ph.D. in Computer Science from Cornell University; where I had the fortune to be advised by  [Jon Kleinberg](http://www.cs.cornell.edu/home/kleinber/).
+My [thesis](https://drive.google.com/file/d/1hn-xa1mJ9SLPJdiCbQezk8VIp0cF_xKB/view?usp=sharing) focused on studying the resilience of sociotechnical systems.

 I am interested in

  * **LLMs for Social Science.** Exploring the capabilities of LLMs in social science, simulating human behavior, and simulating complex socio-technical systems.
 Recent examples include network formation ([PNAS Nexus 2025](https://arxiv.org/pdf/2402.10659.pdf)) with LLM agents, and collective decision-making ([ACM CSCW 2025](https://arxiv.org/abs/2311.04928), [ACM Featured Article](https://www.growkudos.com/publications/10.1145%25252F3757418/reader)).